erithobra/sequelize-intro/README.md

 ...
 ```

-Npw that we are sending the right fruit id we will update the `editFruit()` that updates the fruit in our database
+Now that we are sending the right fruit id we will update the `editFruit()` that updates the fruit in our database

 Previously,